philippemezzadri/frisquet-esphome/README.md

 `calibration_factor` and  `calibration_offset` are used by the internal sensor to calculate the equivalent water flow temperature out of the output value.
 The default values have been defined on a *Frisquet Hydroconfort Evolution* boiler.
 This is only used to return information to Home Assistant and has no impact on boiler control.

-*Note:* The ``frisquet_boiler`` component will send commands to the boiler right after an update of the ``output`` value and then every 4 minutes.
+> ⚠️ The ``frisquet_boiler`` component will send commands to the boiler right after an update of the
+> ``output`` value and then every 4 minutes.
 The component must receive regularly updates from the Climate component.
-To prevent overheating of the boiler, it will stop sending commands to the boiler if the ``output`` value is not updated during 15 minutes.
+> To prevent overheating of the boiler, it will stop sending commands to the boiler if the ``output`` value is not
+> updated during 15 minutes.
 In such case, the boiler will put itself in safe mode.

 ### Boiler ID